vijay2249/AlgoRythm/Sorting/BubbleSort/BubbleSort.md

 **Approach:**

-The algorithm seteps are as follows:
+The algorithm steps are as follows:

 1. First, we will select the range of the unsorted array.
 For that, we will run a loop (say i) that will signify the last index of the selected range.
 The loop will run backward from index n-1, and similarly, i = n-2 means tha range is from 0 to n-2, and so on.
 2. Within the loop, we will run another loop(say j, runs from 0 to i-1 though the range is from 0 to i) to push the maximum element to the last index of the selected range, by repeatedly swap adjacent elements.